 No incident during OSCE monitoring on Azerbaijani, Armenian armies’ contact line

-The monitoring was held under the mandate of the OSCE chairperson-in-office personal representative on the contact line in Azerbaijan's Aghdam district, the ministry said.
+The monitoring was held Aug.3 under the mandate of the OSCE chairperson-in-office personal representative on the line of contact near the Orta Gervend village of Azerbaijan’s Aghdam district.

-On the Azerbaijani side, the monitoring was carried out by the field assistants of OSCE chairperson-in-office personal representative Hristo Hristov and Peter Svedberg.
+On the Azerbaijani territory occupied and controlled by Armenian armed forces, the monitoring was carried out by the field assistants of OSCE chairperson-in-office personal representative Jiri Aberle and Peter Svedberg.